 As a Board of Directors, we feel the Quoted Companies Alliance Corporate Governance Code (QCA Code) is the most appropriate code for Eckoh plc to apply, given the Group's size, risk, complexity and stage of maturity.
-In the Governance section of this report on page 36, we outline the Company's approach to Corporate Governance and how we have complied with the QCA code.
+In the Governance section of this report on page 19, we outline the Company's approach to Corporate Governance and how we have complied with the QCA code.
 The Board considers that it does not depart from any principles of the QCA code.

-Our Sustainability Report on pages 28 to 31 provides an update on our approach to Eckoh's Environmental, Social and Governance strategy (ESG).
+Our sustainability report on pages 16 to 17 provides an update on our approach to Eckoh's Environmental, Social and Governance strategy (ESG).
 This is an evolving process and we aim to further develop and evolve our strategy, refine our targets and deliverables and enhance our reporting in FY23.
-Full details of the Company's Principal Risks and Uncertainties are on pages 20 to 23.
+Full details of the Company's Principal Risks and Uncertainties are on page 12 to 13.